jclaggett/anascript/README.md

 | `pnpm run lint [--fix]` | Check the quality of the code and fix it if possible. |
 | `pnpm run test [--watch] [--coverage]` | Test the code, continually, and report coverage. |

-*Warning* This is still just a crude experiment at the moment so the language semantics are still in flux.
-That sadi, it does feel like things are solidifying.
+**Warning**: This is still just a crude experiment at the moment so the language semantics are still in flux.
+That said, it does feel like things are solidifying.

 ## Syntax Notes
 See the EBNF grammar for specifics on syntax: [src/ana.ebnf.w3c](src/ana.ebnf.w3c).